distray/MiteLabs/README.md

 # MiteLabs.net

-- MiteLabs is a registered LLC of SN10Hub, LLC.
+- MiteLabs is a registered mark of MiteLabs, Inc.

  -  Any unauthorized copies and or stolen content from MiteLabs.net and its content/services are under trademark.